 - The chance for saving vision in the eye(s)

-- Whether the tumor is still confined within the eye(s) or may have spread elsewhere
+- Whether the tumor is still confined within the eye(s) or has spread elsewhere

 If the retinoblastoma is in both eyes, doctors will try to save at least one eye if at all possible so that the child maintains some vision.
-Most children with retinoblastoma in both eyes will be treated with chemotherapy to shrink the tumors (called chemoreduction), followed by some form of local treatment and possibly radiation therapy.
+Most children with retinoblastoma in both eyes will be treated first with chemotherapy to shrink the tumors (called chemoreduction), followed by some form of local treatment and possibly radiation therapy.
 Surgery (removal of the eye) is reserved for the most advanced tumors and for those that do not respond to chemoreduction and local treatments.

 If the eye can see and probably can be saved

 More often, tumors are larger or in hard-to-treat areas.
 Treatment usually includes a combination of chemotherapy and focal treatments.
 If systemic chemotherapy (chemotherapy given by vein) is used, it is given for about 6 months to shrink the tumor as much as possible.
 More recently, many centers have begun to give chemotherapy directly into the artery that feeds the eye (known as intra-arterial chemotherapy) instead of systemic chemotherapy.
 Usually a few treatments are needed, each given a few weeks apart.

 If the combination of these treatments doesn’t control the disease, surgery to remove the eye may be needed.

 If the eye cannot see or cannot be saved

-If there is no vision in the eye, or the tumor is so advanced within the eye that there is no hope of cure by other means, or if there is painful glaucoma, then surgery is done to remove the eye and place an orbital implant in the socket.
+If there is no vision in the eye, if the tumor is so advanced within the eye that there is no hope of cure by other means, or if there is painful glaucoma, then surgery is done to remove the eye and place an orbital implant in the socket.

 If the disease affects only one eye, no other treatments may be required.
-But sometimes, after looking at the removed eye under the microscope, the doctors conclude that some retinoblastoma cells may have escaped the eye and thus may come back later in other parts of the body.
+But sometimes, after looking at the removed eye under the microscope, the doctors find that some retinoblastoma cells may have escaped the eye and thus may come back later in other parts of the body.
 These children may be given chemotherapy, possibly along with radiation therapy to the area around the eye, to try to lower this risk.